 Every Star Is Different has lots of wonderful printable materials.
 They are very thorough and emphasize realistic images, which I really appreciate.

 You can see an example of the thoroughness of the materials in the Montessori Letters and Sounds Printable Pack Bundle.
+(Note: This isn’t the link to use for the 75% Off language bundle.
+See that above or at the end of the post.
+Note: The cursive Letters and Sounds Printable Pack by itself is 50% off during August.)
 It has 151 pages and the following materials:

 - My Montessori Lowercase Letters and Sounds Book (Control)